 - Haridwar-Rishikesh- Devprayag-Rudraprayag-Karnaprayag-Gopeshwar-Joshimath-Helang-Devgram.

 Places to explore near the Bansi Narayan temple

 - Urgam Village

 - Take a bus or shared taxi from either Dehradun/Rishikesh/Haridwar to Joshimath.

 - Get off at Helang.

 - Take a shared taxi (Sumo/Max) to Devgram.

-The journey to Joshimath by public transport can be exhausting and it is suggested that you stay in Joshimath for the night and head towards Devgram early the next morning.
+The journey to Joshimath by public transport can be exhausting, and it is suggested that you stay in Joshimath for the night and head toward Devgram early the next morning.